Star India vs Airtel Digital TV: War over tariff hike gets ugly ahead of IPL 2018

 # We have also ensured that our customers have continued access to LIVE sporting events, including the upcoming IPL 2018.
 Star Sports 1 and Star Sports 1 Hindi would be available to all eligible consumers.

 # Popular High Definition (HD) channels from Star TV will also be available as part of select packs.
-Other HD channels from Star TV will be available on a-la-carte basis and Airtel Digital TV will only charge customers what Star TV is charging it, not a Rupee more.
+Other HD channels from Star TV will be available on the a-la-carte basis and Airtel Digital TV will only charge customers what Star TV is charging it, not a Rupee more.

 It was reported earlier that apart from Bharti Airtel, Dish TV was also at loggerheads with Star India.
 This was due to the rate revision of channels ahead of the Indian Premier League (IPL).
 The Indian Premier League starts on April 7.